IrisBroadcast/ophrys-signage/views/README.md

 # Special views, if you don't have anything better to display.

 ## View/clock
 Displays a studio like clock.
 It shows the local "browser" clock, so make sure the operating system timezone is set.
-It could also be a good idea to set a NTP endpoint to one of your choice.
+It could also be a good idea to set an NTP endpoint to one of your choice.

 ### Example
 - `http://localhost:82/view/clock`